christian-schlichtherle/neuron-di/README.md

 or library code with ease, whether it's small or large.
 In comparison to any [JSR 330] based framework like [Spring, Guice etc](http://javax-inject.github.io/javax-inject/), it takes a complementary approach.
-In doing so, it has become a productivity booster with a shallow learning curve.
+In doing so, it has become a significant productivity booster with a shallow learning curve.

 # Features